state-alchemists/zrb/README.md

 # Quirks

-- Zrb name is as is, no one is sure how to pronounce it.
+- No one is sure how to pronounce Zrb.
+Let's keep it that way.
+- If not set, `PYTHONUNBUFFERED` will be set to `1`.
-- Once `zrb_init.py` is loaded, Zrb will automatically set `ZRB_PROJECT_DIR` to `zrb_init.py`'s parent directory.
+- Once `zrb_init.py` is loaded, Zrb will automatically:
+    - Set `ZRB_PROJECT_DIR` to `zrb_init.py`'s parent directory.
+    - Adding `ZRB_PROJECT_DIR` to `PYTHONPATH`.
-Zrb passes several keyword arguments that will be accessible from the task's run method:
+- Zrb passes several keyword arguments that will be accessible from the task's run method:
     - `_args`: Shell argument when the task is invoked.
     - `_task`: Reference to the current task.
+- You can access the built-in command groups by importing `zrb.builtin_group`.

 # For contributors